prathamesh-1128/File-PackerUnPacker/README.md

 Packing Activity :
 • In case of Packing activity we accept directory name and file name from user.
 • We have to create new regular file as the name specified by the user.
 • Now open the directory and traverse each file from that directory.
 In newly created file write Metadata as header and actual file data in sequence.
-• While writing data perform encryption.
 • Each name of file ,its size and checksum should be written in log file which gets created in system directory.
 • After packing display packing report.